rob-luke/AuditoryStimuli.jl/docs/src/examples-realtime.md

 with a linear scaling.
 We specify the desired linear amplification to be 1.0, so no modification to the amplitude.
-However, we do not want the signal to jump from silent to full intensity, so we specify the initial amplitude as 0 (silent) and set the maximum increase per frame to be 0.05.
+However, we do not want the signal to jump from silent to full intensity, so we specify the current value of the amplitude as 0 (silent) and set the maximum increase per frame to be 0.05.
 This will ramp the signal from silent to full intensity.

 ```@example realtime
-amp = Amplification(1.0, 0.0, 0.05)
+amp = Amplification(current=0.0, target=1.0, change_limit=0.05)
 nothing # hide
 ```